msantos/srly/README.md

 ## USAGE

-/serctl/ is the interface to the native system C libraries and follows the system C interface.
-See tcgetattr(3), tcsetattr(3), cfsetispeed(3) and cfsetospeed(3) for details.
+_serctl_ is the interface to the native system C libraries and follows the system C interface.

     serctl:open(Path) -> {ok, FD} | {error, posix()}